Flipster

 The Case For Proof Of Reserves

 To determine the usefulness of the Proof of Reserves, we need to first understand the end goal in mind.
 The goal is to prove to the public, and in particular to its users, that the amount of assets that the crypto exchange holds matches up to users’ deposits.
 In other words, to ensure that the crypto exchange has enough assets that it can sell off to cover users’ withdrawals.
-By auditing the assets and deposits that crypto exchanges hold, Proof of Reserves fulfils the criteria in this regard.
+By auditing the assets and deposits that crypto exchanges hold, Proof of Reserves fulfills the criteria in this regard.

 The Case Against Proof Of Reserves